The Stock Market Is Falling Again

-The stock market is moving lower in the first half of today’s session.
+There were no economic data releases, no notable earnings — not much going on in general.

+In the last hour or so, though, the market has taken a turn lower, and now the S&P 500 is down 0.3% on the day, trading right at 1650.
+The Treasury market is also selling off — the yield on the 10-year note is 6 basis points higher from Friday’s close, trading at 2.88%.

-Right now, the S&P 500 index is trading at 1833, down 0.2% from yesterday’s close.
-If the losses hold today, it will mark the fifth day in the last six in which the index has closed lower.
+If these levels hold and the index closes in the red, it will be the ninth trading session of the last eleven in which the index has fallen.

-“High-beta names are getting hit sharply — seems like a “sell the news” from CES,” says Dave Lutz, head of ETF trading and strategy at Stifel Nicolaus.

-Lutz points out that a lot of the momentum stocks — like Tesla, Facebook, 3D Systems, and Twitter — are now falling sharply after opening stronger.
+In a note to clients Friday, BofA Merrill Lynch technical research analyst Stephen Suttmeier warned that the sell-off that has taken hold of the market over the past two weeks may not be over yet.

+Reflecting on Thursday’s trading — the worst session in the recent spate of selling — Suttmeier wrote:

 Business Insider Emails & Alerts